 As night fell, I remembered that Lorong Jambatan would become lively at night and decided to go take a look and maybe a drink.
 At the junction to Lorong Jambatan, I came to the premise that was De Xing Lung Kopitiam in the morning and Cross Street Bar at night.
 Lorong Jambatan had came to life with the Tipsy Bridge Bar, Alley No. 5 Cafe and Andalus Kitchen.
 Two other cafes were closed for the public holiday.

-After a short 10-minute peek at the nightspot, I decided not to have alcoholic drinks — I would not mind toddy or tuak — and walked to Hygge Cafe to say hi to the two ladies and had a drink to ensure they closed the cafe at 8pm.
-I tried their iced homemade honey lemon this time.
-That was the best honey lemon I ever had.
+After a short 10-minute peek at the nightspot, I decided not to have alcoholic drinks — I would not mind toddy or tuak though — and walked to Hygge Cafe to say hi to the two ladies and had a drink to ensure they could not close the cafe before 8pm.
+I tried their iced homemade honey lemon this time, which used dried lemon instead of fresh lemon.
+This was the best honey lemon I ever had.

 I checked with the ladies on how to top-up my Touch-&-Go e-Wallet.
 In the exchange, I learnt about DuitNow, which the cafe was using, and they commented that some of their Singaporean customers were able to scan it to pay.
 A quick search online disclosed that the DBS Paylah! app was able to scan and pay via the DuitNow QR.
 The girls (should have asked for their names) allowed me to test with their DuitNow QR to pay for my beverage and returned the cash I paid earlier.
 It worked!